johanschreursumedia/uevents-config/README.md

-# ubash-config
+# uevents-config
-Example of configuration used by ubash
+Example of configuration used by uevents